 - The all-male family

 This one would be funny it wasn't so sexist.
 A lot of writers don't seem to realize that you can't have a father and sons without a mother.
-Sometimes there's at least a handwave (usually that the mother is dead) but even if so it's still in most cases just an excuse to avoid having female characters in the story - remember that everything non-default in your story must be so for a reason, and so there should be a mother unless there's a good reason not to.
-If you have a good reason to only want one parent around, remember it's an option to have the father be dead.
+No one ever even asked in the Clone Wars arc that featured this trope (albeit that family had a daughter, still an instance of the trope).
+Sometimes there's at least a handwave (usually that the mother is dead) but even if so it's still in most cases just an excuse to avoid having female characters in the story: remember that everything in your story that needs to be explained must be so for a reason - otherwise you're wasting time - and so there should be a mother unless there's a good reason not to.
+If you have a good reason to want only one parent around, remember it's an option to have the father be dead, and it's better to be symmetric by reversing it every other time than to default to the mother being the dead one.

-- The female love interest is martyred to motivate the male hero
+- The female love interest or other supportive character is martyred to motivate the male hero

 Men are almost never seen naked in fiction.
-But female nudity is everywhere, whether it's used to take away the character's dignity (as with princess Leia in Episode 6) or to make her sexually attractive to a presumed male audience (as with queen Ming in Lost Odyssey, or with just about every female character there was in Sword Art Online).
-Appallingly, we see this trope in real life too: men's formal wear covers their entire bodies modestly, whereas women's tends to be very revealing, particularly at weddings.
+But female nudity is everywhere, whether it's used to take away the character's dignity (as with princess Leia in Episode 6) or to make her sexually attractive to a presumed male and perverted audience (as with queen Ming in Lost Odyssey, or with just about every female character there was in Sword Art Online).
+In fact, this double standard exists in real life too: men's formal wear covers their entire bodies modestly, whereas women's tends to be very revealing, particularly at weddings.

 - 'Lady' is used to talk down to women

 For some reason 'lady' is almost a derogatory term in some cases.
-Consider the following scenario (this is pretty much something that happens in Mass Effect 2 and that the player is not given a choice to do anything about): a woman is returning to her house and finds that the police are searching it and there is a guard by the door that won't let her in.
+Consider the following scenario (this is pretty much something that happens in Mass Effect 2 and that the player isn't given a choice to even object to): a woman returns to her house and finds that the police are searching it and there's a guard by the door that won't let her in.
 She argues with him, but he says, "The law is the law, lady.
 You can't change it."
 That sounds natural, doesn't it?
 But what if the genders are reversed and the guard says, "The law is the law, man.
 You can't change it."
 That sounds weird and makes us think, "is there something wrong with being a man?" and rightly so.

 - Men are just, women are kind

 This is distinct from the misandrist trope that fathers are harsh and mothers are loving, because there the implication is that one is good and the other is bad while here the implication is that both are good, they just specialize in different virtues.
-And there's nothing wrong with that in a vacuum, it's just that it's become such a cliche that it almost seems wrong when you invert the stereotypes.
-This is another case where the Some Of Each principle can help you.
+And there's nothing wrong with that in a vacuum, it's just that it's become such a cliche that it's kind of just assumed, both in fiction and in real life.
+We could use some stories that invert the stereotypes to remind us that this isn't built in to human nature.